TCS Sydney Marathon presented by ASICS

 42.195KM

-TCS Sydney Marathon Course Preview - powered by TCS
+TCS Sydney Marathon Course Flyover - presented by TCS

 Immerse yourself in one of the world’s most scenic marathon courses, taking in some of Sydney’s most spectacular and historic landmarks, including the Sydney Harbour Bridge and Opera House.
 The changes we have implemented in recent years are designed for faster times and a better runner experience, regardless of time goals, ensuring we deliver a world-class course that meets the standards expected by the community and participants.